Verification of education and degrees

 If you have obtained an official transcript of records printed out from Ladok, there is a validation code and link at the bottom of the page.
 You can obtain confirmation that the official transcript of records is genuine from the link below.

-Request a copy of a degree certificate
+Request an archival copy of a degree certificate

-If you want to see a degree certificate relating to a former student, or you have received a copy that you want to compare with the original, you can request a copy of the certificate from our archive.
+If you want to see a degree certificate relating to a former student, or you have received a copy that you want to compare with the original, you can request a archival copy of the certificate from our archive.